 T H E H O R S E M E N D E R

 The Horsemender is an ecological novel set in a dustbowl-era American future.
 In a fertile but brutally colonized valley, the protagonist relies on handwritten notes in the margins of her veterinary manual, an ancient heirloom, to care for horses and livestock.
-Soon her mysterious family past returns, forcing her to contend with the divisive effects of colonialism and the ever-evolving quality of memory, ecology, and the stories we tell about our past.
+Soon her mysterious family past returns, forcing her to contend with the divisive effects of colonialism and the ever-evolving quality of the stories we tell about our past.

 S Y N O P S I S